An aid to evaluate patients suspected of having systemic mastocytosis using random urine collections

 Reference values have not been established for patients who are younger than 18 years of age.

-Patients taking 5-lipoxygenase inhibitor zileuton/Zyflo may have decreased concentrations of leukotriene E4 (LTE4) if dosage has not been discontinued for 48 hours.
+Patients taking the 5-lipoxygenase inhibitor zileuton (Zyflo) may have decreased concentrations of leukotriene E4 (LTE4) if the dosage has not been discontinued for 48 hours.

-Systemic mastocytosis is a heterogenous disease and lack of elevated LTE4 does not exclude the diagnosis of mast cell disease.
+Mast cell (MC) activation disorder is a heterogenous disease, and the absence of elevated LTE4 does not exclude the diagnosis of MC disease.

-1. Divekar R, Hagan J, Rank M, et al: Diagnostic utility of urinary LTE4 in asthma, allergic rhinitis, chronic rhinosinusitis, nasal polyps, and aspirin sensitivity.
+6. Divekar R, Hagan J, Rank M, et al. Diagnostic utility of urinary LTE4 in asthma, allergic rhinitis, chronic rhinosinusitis, nasal polyps, and aspirin sensitivity.
 J Allergy Clin Immunol Pract.
-2016 Jul-Aug;4(4):665-670
+2016;4(4):665-670

 Creatinine: